evinpinar/struct2depth_dataprep/README.md

 **Masks:**
 - To prepare instance labels, install matterport's Mask R-CNN implementation from [here](https://github.com/matterport/Mask_RCNN).
 Also get the pretrained model "mask_rcnn_coco.h5" released in [this link](https://github.com/matterport/Mask_RCNN/releases/tag/v2.0).
 - This Mask R-CNN implementation is not enough.
 Download the "save_image" addition from [here](https://github.com/matterport/Mask_RCNN/commit/bc8f148b820ebd45246ed358a120c99b09798d71).
-See the mask_getter.ipynb, which applies following steps:
+See the Get_masks.ipynb, which applies following steps:
 1. Infer the masks and only take the objects which are "car, person, bike, truck, motorcycle" (only relevant objects that can move).
 2. Give a separate instance label to each mask and save it as a black&white photo(HxWx1) where the channel refers to label.
 3. Consecutive frames(let's say a sequence of 3) should have same objects with same labels.
 To fix that, run alignment code provided by authors.